ayoraind/tracm_nextflow/README.md

 ## Introduction
 This pipeline implements tracm for separating strains from mock communities.
-To learn more about TRACM, check out the original author's [Github page](https://github.com/gtonkinhill/tracm/tree/main).
+To learn more about TRACM/TRACS, check out the original author's [Github page](https://github.com/gtonkinhill/tracs/tree/main).
 Kindly create and activate the tracm conda environment before running this pipeline.
-Further details on the installation of tracm can be found [here](https://github.com/gtonkinhill/tracm/tree/main?tab=readme-ov-file#conda).
+Further details on the installation of tracm can be found [here](https://github.com/gtonkinhill/tracs/tree/main?tab=readme-ov-file#conda).

 ## Sample command